kanboard/documentation/content/en/v1/user/search.md

 The date must use the ISO 8601 format: **YYYY-MM-DD**.

 All string formats supported by the [strtotime() function](https://www.php.net/strtotime) are supported, for example `next Thursday`, `-2 days`, `+2 months`, `tomorrow`, etc.
+If there are spaces, they must be enclosed in double quote.

 Operators supported with a date: